yvzksgl/autoware-documentation/docs/how-to-guides/creating-maps-for-autoware/open-source-slam/compare-slam-algorithms/index.md

 # Comparing Open Source SLAM Algorithms

-In order to compare SLAM algorithms their trajectory errors can be compared in terms of poisitions and orientations, thus ground truth should be generated and GNSS/INS can be used for this purpose.
+In order to compare SLAM algorithms their trajectory errors can be compared in terms of positions and orientations, thus ground truth should be generated and GNSS/INS can be used for this purpose.

 ## Setup